macaw-cad/DynaMail/README.md

 In the current implementation an Azure Function with a SendGrid binding is used to send out the email.

+# The DynaMail use-case
+**DynaMail** is a simple and free solution to send transactional emails.
+We used it at a customer for sending order emails from Sitecore Experience Commerce in a case where Sitecore Email Experience Manager (EXM) could not be used.
+Although I never used EXM myself, I think that building good transactional emails is a developer task, and not something that can be done by dragging together blocks in a visual designer.

+Building good responsive emails is hard, that is why we used MJML in DynaMail to handle the heavy-lifting of building the email templates.
+See https://mjml.io/templates for some great examples of what you can achieve with MJML.

+# Using DynaMail
+**DynaMail** is not an NPM package you install in your solution, but it is a starter to be embeded within your solution.
+Copy over the code into a folder DynaMail in your solution, and modify the code!
 # Developing email templates
 Email templates are developed in the folder `MailTemplates`.
 New templates should be added to the file `MailTemplates\templates.json`.
 Have a look at existing templates on the structure of required files and what templates, data and translation files look like.
 In the browser preview on http://localhost:3000 you can switch between the language versions of a template for the preview.